Raven's Cry

 Raven's Cry is a 2015 action-adventure video game that interweaves fictional events and characters with historical ones from the 17th-century Caribbean.
 The game features historically accurate architecture and pirates.
 Raven's Cry follows the character of Christopher Raven, who was the only survivor of an attack by pirates and is now seeking vengeance.
 Upon release, the game was panned by critics, and considered one of the worst video games of 2015.

-The game was re-released as Vendetta: Curse of Raven's Cry on 20 November 2015.
+An updated version of the game was released as Vendetta: Curse of Raven's Cry on 20 November 2015.

 Gameplay

 The story is divided into chapters.
 In these chapters, Christopher, the player controlled character, is tracking down a particular pirate known as Neville Scranton, who he blames for leading some former pirates who took part in the massacre of the only people he has ever loved.

 Raven's Cry also features role-playing game elements, including morality system, side-quests, and magic items, which can increase character attributes, including "being brave", "fear" and "notoriety".